What are the benefits of participating in the Africa Business Fellowship?

-Offers will be made in early 2018, no later than March.
+Offers will be made in the beginning of the year, no later than March.
 Candidates will have 2 weeks to accept once Fellowship offers are made.

 What countries could I be placed in?

-2016 and 2017 Fellows were placed in Ethiopia, Kenya, Nigeria, United Arab Emirates, and Zimbabwe with some Fellows undertaking short stints in South Africa and Rwanda.
-The 2018 locations have yet to be determined but we expect some of the same countries and perhaps some new additions.
+Prior Fellows were placed in Ethiopia, Kenya, Nigeria, United Arab Emirates, and Zimbabwe with some Fellows undertaking short stints in South Africa and Rwanda.

 How will I be matched with a company, and when will I find out my match?